bitnami/charts/bitnami/pytorch/README.md

 ## Parameters

-The following table lists the configurable parameters of the MinIO chart and their default values.
+The following table lists the configurable parameters of the MinIO(TM) chart and their default values.

 | Parameter                            | Description                                                                                                                                               | Default                                                 |
 |--------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------|